 A wide range of other forklift types exist among the various classes:

-- Side-loaders are used for heavy duty applications
+- Used for heavy duty applications.

 Forklifts can generally be enhanced with various accessories to accomplish different functions.
 For example, forklifts can be customized with attachments able to move barrels instead of pallets.